geoschem/geos-chem-shared-docs/supplemental-guides/error-guide.rst

 CAVEAT: If the first time step of chemistry cannot converge, tightening the tolerances wouldn't work but loosening the tolerance would.
-So you might have to experiment a little bit in order to find the proper settings for :literal:`ATOL` and :literal:`RTOL` for your specific mechanism.
+So you might have to experiment a little bit in order to find the proper species-specific settings for :literal:`ATOL` and :literal:`RTOL` for your mechanism.

 .. _errguide-runtime-after-tpcore: